KNOXVILLE FALL CLASSIC

 This is an endurance ride.
 It is not a race.
 It is not a timed event.
 We will be keeping track of rider times at Rest Stops, but these are not published and are simply used for the management of the ride.

-All riders must be pre-registered.
-Registration will close Tuesday, September 24th.
-No day-of-event registrations.
-No rider exchanges.
+All riders must be preregistered.
+Registration will close the Monday before the ride.
+There is no day-of-event registrations.
+There are no rider exchanges.
 Each entry is only good to the person registered.
 Proof of identity may be required.
 Cancellation and refund may be possible with timely notification and if we can fill your spot.

 Rider limit: 50 for each weekend.
 Rider entry applications beyond 50 will automatically be wait-listed and you will be contacted if space opens up.
 We will no longer have a permit with Napa County as any ride with 50 or fewer riders does not require one.
 However, we still do coordinate with them, and we are required to have 50 or fewer riders each weekend.